 Little has changed except the Money Purchase Annual Allowance will reduce from £10,000 to £4,000.
 This means that most people who have already accessed their pensions will only get income tax relief on up to £4,000 of any new pension savings they make from April 2017.
 The intention behind this is to stop people recycling money through their pensions in order to benefit from tax relief.

-The article is for information purposes and does not constitute any form of financial advice.
+The article is for personal tax update information purposes and does not constitute any form of financial advice.